 Throughout 2020, TransLink and its partners conducted a planning program with the objective of narrowing the three proposed gondola routes to a single, preferred route.
 The planning program included work on the conceptual design and analysis of the three routes, as well as two rounds of public engagement.

 The result of the technical work and engagement feedback led to a single, preferred route: Route 1 — the straight route from Production Way–University Station to SFU’s Burnaby campus.
 Route 1 offers the greatest benefits, lowest costs, and lowest implementation considerations.
-The details of the route selection and engagement summaries can be found in the Route Selection Report.
+The details of the route selection and engagement summaries can be found in the Route Selection Report (comprehensive list of Q&As included).

 Public engagement is a key component of rapid transit planning.
 Details of the two phases of public engagement that took place in fall 2020 are below.
 Thank you to everyone who took the time to complete the survey and/or participated in one of our engagement events.
 If you have any questions about the project, please email us at email@example.com or call 778.375.7220 with any questions.